 For the past 3 months, whenever we asked my daughter Emma what kind of cake she wanted for her birthday, the answer was the same: “Bullseye Cake.”
 She was referring, of course, to her favorite character from Toy Story.
-So of course, I turned to google, and tried to find a prototype for a horse-shaped cake that I could replicate.
+So of course, I turned to google and searched Toy Story Cakes, and tried to find a prototype for a horse-shaped cake that I could replicate.

 I came up with nothing.
 Yes, there were elaborate Bullseye/Toy Story themed cakes, but nothing that I felt my limited pastry skills were equal to.
 So I finally came up with the idea of making a cow-print cake using fondant, and placing a Bullseye figurine on top of it.

 I started with the ingredients.
 I made a 2-layer carrot cake using the recipe in my absolute favorite cookbook, The Better Homes & Gardens Bridal Edition.

 I frosted the whole she-bang generously with the cream cheese frosting.
 Seriously, you can’t have too much.
 It is so good.
 That’s the easy part.
 Now we get to the fondant:

 I just purchased white fondant (which comes in giant lumps at Michaels) and rolled it out into a thin sheet.
 Gently, and smoothing all the creases out, I adhered the fondant to the cake.
 You might notice I’m wearing a tank top in these pictures.
 It’s because I seriously worked up a sweat rolling out that fondant.
 It’s hard work!I cut off the excess with a paring knife.